PolarisVoid/startup/README.md

 ## React Deliverables

-For this Deliverable, I used Javascript and REact so that the application works for a single user.
+For this deliverable, I used Javascript and REact so that the application works for a single user.
 I also added placeholders for future technology.

 - [x] **Bundled and Transpiled** - Done
 - [x] **Components** - Calender and Project have components that are waiting for the database to load data.